Previous slide

 Delima Merican, Malaysia

-The great part of being at MOnarch is that I can study and complete the exams on my schedule.
+The great part of being at Monarch is that I can study and complete the exams on my schedule.
 This helps me to stay focused on my job and be able to practice my hobby.
 I checked many programs and none had the flexibility of Monarch along with a group cohort.
 I am happy to be registered for September.

 Ralf Sondag, Switzerland